The 15 Best TV Shows Of The 1960s

 It's difficult to think of a show that has more all-time great episodes than "The Twilight Zone."
 So many of its one-off stories have grown into classics, influencing everyone from Jordan Peele to the creators of "The Simpsons."
 An anthology series with a different standalone storyline each week, every episode of "The Twilight Zone" began with an ominous introduction from Rod Serling, the show's creator, before delving into a tale of the strange and unusual.

 While its stories often dealt with the realm of science fiction, they shined a light on the fears and anxieties of television audiences watching "The Twilight Zone" in the early 1960s, when memories of the war were still fresh, the threat of nuclear warfare loomed over American society, and the suspicion of outsiders borne from the Red Scare was only beginning to fade away.
-It ran for just four years, which seems surprising considering how much of an influence it's had on popular culture.
+It ran for just five seasons across four and a half years, which seems surprising considering how much of an influence it's had on popular culture.
 In addition to the dozens of anthology series that followed in its wake, "The Twilight Zone" was rebooted three times — once in 1985, once in 2002, and once in 2019 — and was adapted for the big screen with the ill-fated "The Twilight Zone: The Movie."